f-transfer/f-transfer/README.md

 First International Workshop on Facilitating Continuous EducaTion and tRaining through AI iN SoFtware EnginneRing (F-TRANSFER)

+ IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER)

 <!--
 **f-transfer/f-transfer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.